slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-11/packetizer_raw_output.md

 Provide an explicit formula or guidance for subtracting the size of all additional per‐fragment options when determining S.

+**Severity:** Low
+  *Basis:* Although the underspecification could lead to oversize fragments, competent implementers are likely to adjust S to account for extra options, minimizing critical failures.

+**Confidence:** High

 ---

 ## Report 3: 9868-11-3